aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-other-files-to-pdf/_index.md

 <a name="csharp-convert-pre-text-to-pdf" id="csharp-convert-pre-text-to-pdf"><strong><em>Steps:</em> Convert Pre Text to PDF in C#</strong></a> |
 <a name="csharp-convert-pre-formatted-txt-to-pdf" id="csharp-convert-pre-formatted-txt-to-pdf"><strong><em>Steps:</em> Convert Pre-formatted TXT to PDF in C#</strong></a>

-1. Read the whole text as an array of strings;
+1. Read the whole text as an array of strings.
-2. Instantiate [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document/) object and add a new page in [Pages](https://reference.aspose.com/pdf/net/aspose.pdf/document/pages/) collection;
+2. Instantiate [Document](https://reference.aspose.com/pdf/net/aspose.pdf/document/) object and add a new page in [Pages](https://reference.aspose.com/pdf/net/aspose.pdf/document/pages/) collection.
-3. Run loop through an array of strings and add each string as a paragraph in [Paragraphs](https://reference.aspose.com/pdf/net/aspose.pdf/paragraphs/) collection
+3. Run loop through an array of strings and add each string as a paragraph in [Paragraphs](https://reference.aspose.com/pdf/net/aspose.pdf/paragraphs/) collection.

 In this case, the library's algorithm also adds extra pages, but we can control this process ourselves.
 Following example shows how to convert pre-formatted text file (80x25) to PDF document with page size A4.